pippinbarr/sound-system-i/README.md

-# sound-system-i
+# Sound System I

-Sound System I
+This is the code and process repository for the game *Sound System I*.
+See the [information page](info/) for more detail.